How to Jump-Start Mitsubishi with Dead Battery Easy DIY!

 - Begin by seeing if the key fob will unlock the vehicle’s doors.

-- If the doors will not unlock, there is a release on the back of the fob that allows you to pull the metal key out of the fob.
-Use the key to unlock the doors.
+- If the doors will not unlock, there is a release on the back of the fob that allows you to pull the metal key blade out of the fob.
+Use this key to unlock the car.

-- Ensure the battery is the problem, not the key fob; try starting the vehicle and see if it turns over.
+- Ensure the car battery is the problem, not the key fob battery.
+Try starting the vehicle to see if it turns over.
 The battery is likely low if clicking can be heard or the vehicle’s engine tries to turn over but will not start.

 - Use the jump starter to try and start the engine.
 The terminals can be seen and connected underneath the airbox inlet.
 This part does not need to be removed.

-- Important safety note: the positive cable is connected first and the negative last.
+- Important safety note: the positive cable must be connected first and the negative last.

-- Always ensure all the leads have a good connection to the terminals, give them a wiggle, and ensure they are on bare metal.
+- Always ensure all leads are securely connected to the terminals, give them a wiggle, and ensure they are on bare metal.

-- Charge the battery a few minutes before attempting to start.
-Waiting will allow the electrical circuit of the car, the battery, and the jump starter in parallel to build a current.
-This will greatly increase the odds of the jump start to work.
+- Charge the battery for a few minutes before attempting to start.
+Waiting will allow the electrical circuit of the car, the battery, and the jump starter to build a current in parallel.
+This will greatly increase the odds that the jumpstart will work.

-- Attempt to start the car, and once started, allow the vehicle to charge with the jump-starter or jumper cables still attached for five to ten minutes.
-This will allow the battery to build enough charge to stay running.
-If the vehicle dies or does not start, the battery may be too bad to stay running, or the alternator is bad and draining the battery.
+- Attempt to start your Mitsubishi, and once started, allow the vehicle to charge with the jump-starter or jumper cables still attached for five to ten minutes.
+This will allow the battery to build enough charge to keep running.
+If the vehicle dies or won’t start, the battery may be too bad to keep running, or the alternator may be bad and draining the battery.

 Your battery may need to be recharged or replaced.
 Common causes of a discharged or bad battery: